mycelial/mycelite/journal/README.md

 - Offset (8 bytes) - The offset in the database at which this SQLite page was written
 - Page Num - Each SQLite database page has its own number.
 The first page of a Snapshot starts with 0, and the value is incremented as pages are added.
-- page_size - Represents the Journal page size, which is currently set to the underlying SQLite page size.
+- Page Size - Represents the Journal page size, which is currently set to the underlying SQLite page size.

 ### Snapshot EOF (end of file)